anushkeaa/RF-Anomaly-Detection-System/README.md

 ## 💬 Support

-For technical support, feature requests, or bug reports, feel free to open an issue on the GitHub repository or reach out to me directly at [Anushka](mailto:anushkeaa@gmail.com)
+For technical support or bug reports, feel free to open an issue on the GitHub repository or reach out to me directly at [Anushka](mailto:anushkeaa@gmail.com)